 Brian Cathcart is professor of journalism at Kingston University London and was a founder of the Hacked Off campaign.
 He served as specialist adviser to the commons media select committee in 2008-10.
 Irish by background, he was a journalist at Reuters, the Independent papers and the New Statesman, and has written books about the murders of Stephen Lawrence and Jill Dando, as well as on the history of nuclear science.

 Brian’s book, Everybody’s Hacked Off: Why We Don’t Have the Press We Deserve and What to Do About It, with an introduction by Hugh Grant, was published as a Penguin Special in September 2012.
-His latest book, The News From Waterloo, will be published by Faber in Spring 2015.
+His latest book, The News From Waterloo, was published by Faber in Spring 2015.

 The Duke of Wellington’s victory over Napoleon in 1815 at Waterloo ensured British dominance for the rest of the nineteenth century.
 It took three days and two hours for word to travel from Belgium in a form that people could rely upon.